 - Reduces the usage of containment pads

-- Improves sexual stimulation for women through strengthened pelvic floor muscle
+- Improves sexual stimulation for women through strengthened pelvic floor muscles

 - Can help to reduce leakage

 How can pelvic floor exercisers help urinary incontinence?

 Pelvic floor exercisers are portable EMS (Electrical Muscle Stimulation) units which help to build the pelvic muscle strength whilst educating women how to control their pelvic floor.
 Pelvic floor exercisers work by sending gentle electrical stimulation to your pelvic floor muscle via a vaginal or anal probe or self-adhesive electrode pads using clinically proven programmes.
 The units exercise and tone the pelvic floor muscle helping you to gain control of your bladder naturally.
 For best results, it is recommended to use your pelvic floor exerciser in conjunction with performing Kegel exercises.